rolandmueller/bigdata/docker.md

 ```
 * `cache = redis.Redis(host='redis', port=6379)`: Connext to the Redis datebase.
 As the host name we can use the service name from the `docker-compose.yml`file (`host='redis'`).
 The Redis connection is stored in the variable `cache`.
 * The function `get_hit_count` will try to connect 5 time to connect to the Redis database.
-* `return cache.incr('hits')` will increase the counter and return the counter value
+* `return cache.incr('hits')` will increase the counter `'hits'` and then return the increased counter value.
+Redis is a Key-Value Database (similar to a dictionary in Python). `'hits'` is the key-name (could be any other name) and it will return the increased value for this key.
 * `count = get_hit_count()`: stores the counter value in the variable `count`
 * `return 'Hello BIPM!
 I have been seen {} times.\n'.format(count)`: Normal Python String interpolation.
 Variable `count` will be included in the `{}` position.